loganknecht/Coursera-CS351-Hardware-Software-Interfaces/Class Notes.md

 ### Addresses and Pointers in C
 - Syntax
+  - &
-  - & is used to find the ‘address of a value’
+    - is used to find the ‘address of a value’
+  - *
-  - * is used to find the ‘value at an address in memory’ or ‘dereference the address’
+    - is used to find the ‘value at an address in memory’ or ‘dereference the address’
+  - !!X
+    - Converts X to a boolean value

 ### De Morgans Law
 - not(A and B) == not(A) or not(B)